LawsonSchwantz/Writeups/Hack the Box/machine/optimum/description.md

 4. For the payload, I use from this [link](https://www.rapid7.com/db/modules/exploit/windows/http/rejetto_hfs_exec/) with metasploit.
 Set LHOST for our ip address (tun0) and RHOSTS for target IP.
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/134947b0-5a7d-4d08-b166-64080bdb4466)

-5. Run shell and get the flag in user.txt file.
+5. Run shell and get the flag in user.txt file.<br>
 ![image](https://github.com/LawsonSchwantz/Writeups/assets/74954683/acf16788-91f1-462c-b6b4-52f130335529)

 6. Cheking one by one directories and found nothing, I decided to check the system info for any information.
 I found that the system use Microsoft Windows Server 2012 R2.